 Divorces are never “final.”
 They simply become dormant for a few years, until a financial or emotional dispute arises.
 The judge will modify the terms of the divorce if circumstances have materially and substantially changed.

 Divorce laws are different, but the procedure is largely unchanged.
-For a free consultation with an experienced divorce lawyer in Palatine, contact Delaney Heckman, Ltd. Convenient payment plans are available.
+For a free consultation with an experienced divorce lawyer in Palatine, contact Andrea Heckman Law, Ltd. Convenient payment plans are available.